Arceot/huawei-preliminary-data/README.md

 - 25700 nodes
 - 280000 edges

-Actually the average out-degree is a bit bigger than the request.
+Actually the average out-degree is a bit higher than the request.
 # Answer

 2896262 cycles